storyde/Full-Quest/README.md

-This template is built on [smwhr's dendry starter pack](https://github.com/smwhr/dendry-starter-pack), with the addition of an editable sidebar and stylesheet.
-Everything else is mostly the same.

-One difference is that to change the game's title and author, you'll have to change line 6 of `out/html/index.html` and line 20 of `out/html/game.js`, as well as `source/info.dry`.

-To see what the page looks like, see [https://aucchen.github.io/dendry_sidebar_template/](https://aucchen.github.io/dendry_sidebar_template/).
+Full Quest

+This is an educational game built using the Dendry engine.
+You can play it directly via GitHub Pages:
+👉 Play Full Quest on GitHub

+    (Replace the URL above with your actual GitHub Pages link if different.)

+This template is based on smwhr's Dendry Starter Pack, with additions including:

+    An editable sidebar

+    A custom stylesheet
+    Everything else remains mostly unchanged.

+Changing the game title and author

+To update the game title and author name:

+    Edit line 6 of out/html/index.html

+    Edit line 20 of out/html/game.js

+    Edit source/info.dry

-## Editing the sidebar
+Editing the sidebar

-See `source/scenes/status.scene.dry` Everything in this scene will be displayed in the sidebar, and will be updated on every click.

-## Editing the stylesheet and/or adding custom JS

-See `out/html/game.css` and `out/html/game.js`.
+Sidebar content is defined in source/scenes/status.scene.dry.
+This scene is refreshed on every click and displayed continuously in the sidebar.
+Customizing the style or behavior

+    CSS styles: out/html/game.css

+    Custom JavaScript: out/html/game.js